-For example, although the lots were offered for sale as accommodation lots, the buyers might have chosen not to use them as accommodation lots.
+For example, although the lots were offered for sale as accommodation lots, the buyers chose not to use them as accommodation lots.

-(ii) when the first community management statement (which could be the community management statement recorded for the scheme on its establishment) identifying this regulation as the regulation module applying to the scheme was recorded, the lots included in the scheme were intended to be predominantly accommodation lots; or
+- (ii) when the first community management statement identifying this regulation as the regulation module applying to the scheme was recorded, the lots included in the scheme were intended to be predominantly accommodation lots; or - (c) all of the following apply for the scheme- - (i) the lots included in the scheme have previously been, but are no longer, predominantly accommodation lots;

-- (c) all of the following must apply for the scheme- - (i) the lots included in the scheme have previously been, but are no longer, predominantly accommodation lots: - (ii) when the lots included in the scheme last stopped being predominantly accommodation lots, the community management statement for the scheme identified this regulation as the regulation module applying to the scheme; - (iii) since the lots included in the scheme last stopped being predominantly accommodation lots, each community management statement (if any) recorded for the scheme has identified this regulation as the regulation module applying to the scheme.
+- (ii) when the lots included in the scheme last stopped being predominantly accommodation lots, the community management statement for the scheme identified this regulation as the regulation module applying to the scheme; - (iii) since the lots included in the scheme last stopped being predominantly accommodation lots, each community management statement, if any, recorded for the scheme has identified this regulation as the regulation module applying to the scheme.